-Chinese Character & Word Counter
+Chinese Character Counter

 and HSK vocabulary analysis.